deis/controller/README.md

 - Backup and restore features
 - Persistent storage (though it can be manually configured)

-# About

-The controller is the central API for the entire Deis Platform.
-Below is a non-exhaustive list of things it can do:

-* Create a new application
-* Delete an application
-* Scale an application
-* Configure an application
-* Create a new user

 # Development

 The Deis project welcomes contributions from all developers.
 The high level process for development matches many other open source projects.
 See below for an outline.